 Harold Washington Library Center

 The Maker Lab, Chicago’s first free and publicly accessible maker space, is on the 3rd floor of Harold Washington Library Center.
 The Maker Lab launched in July 2013 to explore the role of the library in makerspaces, community-operated workspaces where people come together to learn, create and collaborate.
-The Maker Lab features introductory workshops and open shop for personal projects and collaboration.
-The Maker Lab is made possible by a generous grant from the Motorola Mobility Foundation through Chicago Public Library Foundation.
+This one isn't an on-demand space that you can use like many others on the list, but could be a good place to start making things since they offer introductory, guided workshops for makers.

 ChiPubLib Maker Lab

-Fees: Classes and associated materials are free.
-There is a materials fee during open shop time.
 They launched the Maker Lab in 2013 to provide an access point for Chicagoans to learn about and use the latest design and manufacturing tools.
 Facilities include 3D printers, a vinyl cutter and a laser cutter.
+Classes and associated materials are free.
+There is a materials fee during open shop time.

 Harold Washington Library Center